indigodarkwolf/box16/README.md

 This is an emulator for the Commander X16 computer system.
-It only depends on SDL2 and OpenGL and should compile on all modern operating systems.
+Unlike the official emulator, this has a few more dependencies, see the build instructions below.
+It compiles on Windows and Debian Linux, and probably other Linux-based platforms.

 Features
 --------